Pre-k 4’s Curriculum Guide

 • Recognizes lower case letters

-• Knows all letter sounds
+• Knowledge all letter sounds

 • Begins to learn short vowels